bisdn/bisdn.github.io/setup_physical.md

 Repeat the above steps for each compute node.

 ## Configuration
-Once the setup is wired up, we can proceed to perform any configuration needed before we start all the devices and begin the operation of Basebox.
+Once the setup is wired up, you can proceed to perform any configuration needed before you start all the devices and begin the operation of Basebox.

 ### Configure the management network (for control traffic)
-Once the management switch (prerequisites item 3) is in place and we have the SDN controller servers and the Basebox switches connected to it we can start the configuration process.
+Once the management switch (prerequisites item 3) is in place and you have the SDN controller servers and the Basebox switches connected to it, you can start the configuration process.

 The SDN controller servers are pre-configured to hand out the IP addresses and load correct images onto the switches.
 This is done through a DHCP server residing on the SDN controller servers, which use the vendor class identifier DHCP option to provide each switch with the correct image.

-To facilitate the exchange prescribed here we need to provide a dedicated layer 2 domain for the SDN controller servers and Basebox switches.
-For example, a dedicated VLAN configured on the 4 ports of the management switch used by the four devices in question.
+To facilitate the exchange described here, you need to provide a dedicated layer 2 domain for the SDN controller servers and Basebox switches, for example, a dedicated VLAN configured on the 4 ports of the management switch used by the four devices in question.
 For exact instructions refer to the documentation of the management switch used.

 ### Configuring the controller servers
-Provided with the Basebox devices was a document noting the login details (and other crucial information) for the SDN controller servers and Basebox switches.
+The Basebox devices are shipped with a document providing the login details (and other crucial information) for the SDN controller servers and Basebox switches.

 Use this information to configure your internal DHCP and DNS servers as necessary, to obtain access to the SDN controller servers via SSH.
-You should gain access to the SDN controller servers only though the management network connection (marked green on the graph) or using IPMI (marked purple on the graph).
+You should gain access to the SDN controller servers only through the management network connection (marked green on the graph) or using IPMI (marked purple on the graph).

 Next, configure the VLAN IDs to be used for tenants and failover in the cawr_config: